bright-dev/bright/doc/source/configuration.rst

 * **xs_gen_template** (str): An unformatted string template that is used for cross-section generation calculations.

-Like in :ref:`isotope-tracking`, the preffered method of supplying templates is from pre-defined versions in char itself.
+Like in :ref:`nuclide-tracking`, the preffered method of supplying templates is from pre-defined versions in char itself.
 Current values may be seen `at github <https://github.com/scopatz/char/blob/master/char/templates/lwr/serpent.py>`_::